-Visits will be booked, through discussion with the class teachers involved, by the Educational Visits Co-ordinator.
-PE competitions and tournaments will be booked by the PE Lead, liaising with the Educational Visit Co- ordinator.
+Visits will be booked, following the agreed process as outlined on the Educational Visits Flowchart, by the lead teacher with authorisation via the Headteacher (Educational Visit Co-Ordinator).
+PE competitions and tournaments will be booked by the PE Lead, liaising with the Educational Visit Co-Ordinator (Headteacher).

-Insurance for all trips - including residentials and international visits - is provided by the Local Authority.
-Sometimes - e.g. when a trip is arranged with a travel company - there may be travel company insurance in addition to this.
+Insurance for all trips-including residentials and international visits-is provided by the Local Authority.
+Sometimes-e.g. when a trip is arranged with a travel company - there may be travel company insurance in addition to this.